In This Article

 Register now

 HTTP and HTTPS proxies differ in terms of the protocols they handle and the level of security they provide.
-The first ones handle regular HTTP traffic and are primarily designed for web browsing and communication using the HTTP protocol.
+HTTP proxies forward regular, plaintext HTTP traffic and are primarily designed for web browsing and communication using the HTTP protocol.

 Most Common Uses of HTTP Proxies